 USA Spouse Visa for Immigrants – Visa Sponsorship in USA

-Migrating to the USA as a spouse of a U.S. citizen or lawful permanent resident (LPR) is one of the most common pathways to permanent residency.
-The process can be complex and often requires thorough preparation.
+Migrating to the USA as the spouse of a U.S. citizen or lawful permanent resident (LPR) is a common route to permanent residency.

 Advertisements